 A blinking LED is one thing, but a true light show is something one can actually be proud of.
 In the previous post we built a very simple FPGA program that made one LED on Red Pitaya blink.
 For such a simple project we constructed the necessary logic by graphically connecting different blocks in Vivado’s IP Integrator without writing a single line of code.
 Of course, not all applications will be so simple and we will eventually have to learn hardware definition language (HDL).
 To get acquainted with Verilog HDL we will in this project build FPGA program for Red Pitaya where eight lights slide like in the cult series the Knight Rider.

 In order to make Red Pitaya simulate Knight Rider light sequence we will use Verilog language to write a custom module that will provide logic behind the continuous light sequence.
 There are two popular hardware description languages: VHDL and Verilog.
 We will choose the later since most of the official Red Pitaya FPGA code is written in Verilog and because it is somewhat similar to C programming language which some readers might be familiar with.
-Ones knight_rider module will be written we will test it and then incorporate it in the block design we created in the previous project.
+Once knight_rider module will be written we will test it and then incorporate it in the block design we created in the previous project.
 We will also demonstrate how to use the parallel nature of a FPGA to create a double Knight Rider light sequence.

 To start off open or create LED blinker project 1 in Vivado as described in the previous post.
-Ones the project is opened create a new source file (Project Manager -> Add Sources -> Add or create design sources), choose file type: Verilog and file name: knight_rider.
+Once the project is opened create a new source file (Project Manager -> Add Sources -> Add or create design sources), choose file type: Verilog and file name: knight_rider.
 When asked to set modules ports click OK and confirm to use default settings.
 Open the newly created source file by double clicking on the knight_rider.v under Design Sources in Sources tab.

 We are ready to enter our Verilog code.
 Replace the content of the file with the following code: